SoukinOKATU/RCT1-2-dlc/README.md

 # RCT1-2-dlc

-This is an archive of downloadable scenarios for the original  Roller Coaster Tycoon 1 & 2
+This is an archive of downloadable scenarios for the original versions of RollerCoaster Tycoon 1 and 2.

-The original official website and sharing website of the roller coaster tycoon have been closed.
-This is for archiving purposes.
+Since the official website and original sharing platforms are no longer available, this serves solely as an archive.

-Copyright is owned by Atari and Chris Sawyer.
+All copyrights belong to Atari and Chris Sawyer.

-How to install：
+Usage Instructions:

-If you use OpenRCT2：
+For OpenRCT2 users:

-Copy all folders to C:\Users\USER\Documents\OpenRCT2
+Copy all folders to C:\Users\your username\Documents\OpenRCT2

-If you use original Roller Coaster Tycoon 1 & 2：
+For original RollerCoaster Tycoon 1 & 2 users:

-Copy all .SC4 files in scenario folder to RCT1 install Folder\scenario
+Copy all .SC4 files to the scenario folder in your RollerCoaster Tycoon 1 installation directory.

-Copy Panda World.SC6 to RCT2 install Folder\scenario
+Copy Panda World.SC6 to the scenario folder in your RollerCoaster Tycoon 2 installation directory.

-Copy all .DAT files in object folder to RCT2 install Folder\ObjData
+Copy all .DAT files to the ObjData folder in your RollerCoaster Tycoon 2 installation directory.